 The 7 Habits of Highly Effective People continues to guide and inspire millions.
 It persuasively shows them that developing personal effectiveness can guide them on the road to happiness and help them lead the changes that will make the world a better place.

 -Rosabeth Moss Kanter, Harvard Business School Chair and Director

 7 Habits training is the cornerstone of Leader in Me implementation and establishes the fundamental paradigms and behaviors that are critical to improving school culture.
-The 7 Habits of Highly Effective People: Signature Edition 4.0 is a two-day workshop experience that introduces timeless principles of effectiveness in a practical framework for all staff members.
+The 7 Habits of Highly Effective People®: Signature Edition 4.0 is a two-day work-session experience that introduces timeless principles of effectiveness in a practical framework for all staff members.
 Before students can truly learn and apply the 7 Habits, staff members must sincerely live and model them.

-Participants of the workshop learn how to:
+Participants of the work-session learn how to: